ebridges/rds-photo-supreme-catalog/README.md

 ### Description

 Creates and configures a VPC to hold an RDS instance.
+See [discussion on the forum](http://forum.idimager.com/viewtopic.php?f=57&t=23689&p=108409#p108409).

 ### To Do